riOSProgramming/FAQ/README-Swift.md

 ### Where should I advertise my app?

-Facebook, Twitter, your website, iAd, the web...
+Facebook, Twitter, your website, the web...
 Make sure you consider your target audience - there is little point in advertising via Facebook if your app is targeted at children under 13.

 ### My app isn't getting many reviews.
 What can I do?